Bicoherence: Definition

 The numerator contains the magnitude of the bispectrum summed over all of the time series segments.
 This quantity is large if there is phase coupling, and approaches 0 in the limit of random phases.
 The denominator, which normalizes the bispectrum, is given by calculating the bispectrum after setting all of the phases to 0.
 This corresponds to the case where there is perfect phase coupling, because all of the samples have zero phase.
 Therefore, the bicoherence has a value between 0 (random phases) and 1 (total phase coupling).

+A physical interpretation

+Among the three normalizations above, the second one can be interpreted as a correlation coefficient defined between energy-supplying and energy-receiving parties in a second order nonlinear interaction, whereas the bispectrum has been proven to be the corresponding covariance.
+Therefore, just as correlation cannot sufficiently demonstrate the presence of causality, a significant bicoherence peak also cannot sufficiently substantiate the existence of a nonlinear interaction.